kellyye-cal/cs160-paws/README.md

 This app is designed for smartphones, and the major testing device is an iPhone 13 Pro.
 Some of the implementations show the best on this device, and some of those may shown in wrong proportion on other smartphones or on a desktop.

+# Using this app: a complete walkthrough

-# Implemented functions
+## Implemented functions & Navbars

 This app has a profile page for the pet and three sections that manage different aspects of the pet.
 The user can navigate between the profile and the other sections by tapping on the navbar at the bottom of the screen.
 The selected navbar item will be highlighted with a colored image instead of one in white.

-# Using this app: a complete walkthrough

 ## Loading screen